initbiz/initbiz.github.io/cumuluscore/index.md

 ### Extend clusters' usernames unique rule

-If you use usernames feature then you have to ensure that they are unique.
+If you use the usernames feature then you have to ensure that they are unique.

 The `Helpers::usernameUnique` method ensures that the username is unique in the cluster's table, but you can extend its logic by using the `initbiz.cumuluscore.usernameUnique` event.